marmelab/react-admin/docs/FilterButton.md

 ## `disableSaveQuery`

-By default, the filter button has a feature for you to be able to save a group of filters called `saved query` if you do not want to leave this feature active, you can add `disableSaveQuery` in filter button
+By default, the filter button lets users save a group of filters for later reuse.
+You can set the `disableSaveQuery` prop in the filter button to disable this feature.

 ```jsx
 const ListToolbar = () => (